-To support our guiding principles of wellbeing and inclusion, the Wells Free School will be distinctive with how children are grouped.
+To support our guiding principles of wellbeing and inclusion, The Wells Free School is distinctive in how children are grouped.

-As with all standard state primary schools, children at The Wells Free School will (on the whole) be grouped according to age, and assigned to a class teacher for the duration of an academic year.
+As with all state primary schools, children at The Wells Free School are (on the whole) grouped according to age, and are assigned to a Class Teacher for the duration of an academic year.

-Pupils will be allocated to classes on the basis of their date of birth.
-This is primarily to fit in with accepted practise, both when leading in from nursery, and when leading on to secondary school.
-However we are very aware of individual children’s varying developmental progression.
-We have therefore developed our timetable to be extremely flexible, allowing for different groupings according to specific need, ability or interest, in order to meet and extend each child’s full potential.
+We are very aware of individual children’s varying developmental progression.
+We have therefore developed our timetable to be extremely flexible, allowing for different groupings according to specific need, ability or interest, in order to meet and extend each child’s potential.

-- Encouraging children to get to know each other very well throughout the school.
+- to encourage children to get to know each other very well throughout the school;

-- Enabling older children to have positions of responsibility, and roles within the class that promote a supporting, nurturing environment.
+- to enable older children to have positions of responsibility, and roles within the groups that promote a supporting, nurturing environment;

-- Effective cognitive and social development through interacting with different aged children.
+- to allow effective cognitive and social development through interacting with different aged children;

-- Promoting peer-support and a love of reading, as children share books with each other and read together.
+- to promote peer-support and a love of reading, as children share books with each other and read together;

-- A strong emphasis on community and citizenship, supported by vertically grouped Homeroom time.
+- to give a strong emphasis on community and citizenship.

 This pioneering process will be under continual review to ensure its ongoing success.